 Gas is a natural part of life, but western culture shies away from it, which can make it terribly embarrassing.
 If you’re passing gas, this means everything down there is working as it should – so if you have trapped intestinal gas, try not to hold it in.

 This isn’t always possible of course, but if you can find a quiet spot or visit the bathroom you’ll do yourself a favour.
 The air has to come out some way, and it’s only going to build up and get worse if you hold it in.

 Massage of the Sigmoid Colon (Pelvic Colon)

 This massage of the Sigmoid or otherwise known as the Pelvic Colon can be performed in a standing position or lying down, and you can do it yourself, or get a friend or partner to help.
 You can use a lotion or oil, or even dry through your clothes.
-You will follow the clockwise path that food and faecal matter passes through your colon.
+You will follow the clockwise path that food and fecal matter passes through your colon.

 Note.
 When starting the massage, apply pressure slowly and easily, progressively applying more pressure.
 The complete massage should take about 2-3 minutes (or longer if necessary) and for the best relief, should be practiced a few times a day.

-1. First start by massaging your tummy gently, in a big clockwise circular motion like so: from the left hand side down the Sigmoid Colon and round towards the level of the top of the rectum, which is at the bottom centre of your tummy.
+1. First start by massaging your tummy gently, in a big clockwise circular motion like so: from the left-hand side down the Sigmoid Colon and round towards the level of the top of the rectum, which is at the bottom centre of your tummy.

-Then round up to the appendix and the Ascending Colon to the right hand side, round and up to the centre top and join again on the left as a full circle and start again 4 to 5 times.
+Then round up to the appendix and the Ascending Colon to the right-hand side, round and up to the centre top and join again on the left as a full circle and start again 4 to 5 times.